 I’m gonna go ahead and tell you that this quite possibly may be the only broccoli salad recipe your face will ever need.
 And when I say quite possibly, I mean definitely.
 Because it’s…perfect.
 Did I just say that?
 I just said that.
 I don’t use that word lightly!

-It had oodles of mayonnaise and bacon and the like, and obviously it tasted was good.
-Really good!
+It had oodles of mayonnaise and bacon and the like, and obviously, it tasted good.
 I never considered making it at home until I bought grapes and broccoli at the same time a few days ago and it dawned on me.

 JK.
 Cashews.
 And broccoli salad!
 Like the one I used to eat!
 Nostalgia at its finest.